noiamhippyman/GMGL/readme.md

   probably never happen like passing a GML script as a callback for the DLL to execute.
 I'm trying to make it as complete as possible but there will inevitably be some abstraction to make things work correctly with GMS.
+* Everything is wrapped around a single window.
+You can't create more than one.
+  I just don't see a purpose for it since this is for game dev and not software dev.
+  It could be added in the future though.

 ---
 ### Program directly with OpenGL using GML